Paisley, Renfrewshire: Industrial decline

 Paisley, as with other areas in Renfrewshire, was at one time famous for its weaving and textile industries.
 As a consequence, the Paisley pattern has long symbolic associations with the town.
 Until the Jacquard loom was introduced in the 1820s, weaving was a cottage industry.
 This innovation led to the industrialisation of the process and many larger mills were created in the town.
 Also as a consequence of greater mechanisation, many weavers lost their livelihoods and left for Canada and Australia.
 Paisley was for many years a centre for the manufacture of cotton sewing thread.
 At the heyday of Paisley thread manufacture in the 1930s, there were 28,000 people employed in the huge Anchor and Ferguslie mills of J & P Coats Ltd, said to be the largest of their kind in the world at that time.
 In the 1950s, the mills diversified into the production of synthetic threads but production diminished rapidly as a result of less expensive imports from overseas and the establishment of mills in India and Brazil by J & P Coats.
 By the end of the 1993, there was no thread being produced in Paisley.

 The town also supported a number of engineering works some of which relied on the textile industry, others on shipbuilding.
 Paisley once had five shipyards including John Fullerton and Company (1866–1928), Bow, McLachlan and Company (1872–1932) and Fleming and Ferguson (1877–1969).

 A number of food manufacture companies existed in Paisley.
 The preserve manufacturer Robertsons began in Paisley as a grocer whose wife started making marmalade from oranges in 1860.
 This product was successful and a factory was opened in Storie Street, Paisley, to produce it in 1866 and additional factories were later opened in Manchester, London and Bristol.
 The company was taken over by Rank Hovis McDougall who closed its Stevenson Street factory and transferred production to England in the 1970s.
 Brown and Polson was formed in Paisley in 1840 and two years later started producing starch for the weaving trades, by 1860 it was making food products including its patent cornflour.
 It later became CPC Foods Ltd, a subsidiary of Unilever, which produced Hellmann's mayonnaise, Gerber baby foods and Knorr soups.
 The company ceased production in Paisley in 2002.
+The Piazza shopping centre was opened by Sean Connery in 1970 and has since been modernised several times.